darikoneil/Identification-of-Pattern-Completion-Neurons/README.md

 For ease of demoing, a small model option was included that is 1/10th the size of the network used in the publication.

 ## Output
-The Demo will produce a figure containing the graphical model, identified pattern completors, and their coordinates for detected ensembles.
+The Demo will produce a figure containing a graphical model, identified pattern completors, and their coordinates for detected ensembles.
 <img src="https://github.com/darikoneil/Identification-of-Pattern-Completion-Neurons-in-Neuronal-Ensembles-using-Probabilistic-Graphical-Mod/blob/main/Example.png">